zorianc/Starfield/README.md

   * `void show()`, draws the particle in the correct color
 3. Now finish the program's `setup()` and `draw()`
 4. Add one `Particle` variable, and make sure you can see it move
-5. Add an array of type `Particle` and loop through it to move and show all the Particles.
+5. Add an array list of type `Particle` and loop through it to move and show all the Particles.
 9. Create an OddballParticle class that `extends` the Particle class.
-12. Change the first element in the array to a `OddballParticle` instead of a `Particle`
+12. Change a random element in the array to a `OddballParticle` instead of a `Particle`
 13. Run your program.
 Make sure you can see the Oddball.
 15. Submit the url of your working GitHub webpage to google classroom
 Extensions: Have a fun and be creative.
 If you have extra time you may want to modify your program and add extra features and other types and arrangements of particles.

-OPTIONAL EXTRA CREDIT: See if you can use an array list in steps #5 and #12